bsalehe/pipeline_canker_cherry/README.md

 ### Phase 2: Downstream analysis for Effectors prediction
 The second phase of the pipeline is expected to do the following:
-- Taking the output from Prokka and use them to predict potential T1SS, T2SS, T3SS, T4SS, T5SS, & T6SS  effectors
+- Taking the output from Prokka and use them to predict potential T1SS, T2SS, T3SS, T4SS, T5SS, & T6SS  effectors.
 - Predicting prophage genomic islands, finding whether there are orthologoues and perform phylogenetic analysis.
+- Pipeline script for running this phase is pipeline_phase2.sh.
+Please type `sbatch pipeline_phase2.sh`

 #### Configuring BEAN-2.0 for T3SS (http://systbio.cau.edu.cn/bean)
 BEAN-2.0 comes with the 'classify.pl' script, which requires several perl modules to be in your PERL5LIB path in addition to those needed to run